Can You Have A Yeast Infection Without Discharge? | Essential Insights

 Can You Have A Yeast Infection Without Discharge?

 Yes!
 It’s entirely possible to have a yeast infection without experiencing any noticeable discharge.
-Some individuals may only present with itching or burning sensations without any visible signs.
-This variation is often attributed to individual differences in immune response and the specific strain of Candida involved.
+Some individuals may only present with itching, irritation, redness, or burning sensations without any obvious visible discharge.
+This variation is often attributed to individual differences in immune response, symptom severity, and the specific Candida species involved.

 Moreover, some women might mistake their symptoms for other conditions like bacterial vaginosis or sexually transmitted infections (STIs).
 Therefore, understanding your body and recognizing subtle changes is crucial for accurate diagnosis.